Feu-Secret/Tokenmagic/README.md

 - **Atropos** for the jewel that is Foundry, and also because he's a good man.
 - **dev7355608** for his patience, his advices and his awesome contributions.
 - **sPoIdAr** for the Automatic Template settings, which is WOW!
-- **Moerill** for his very cool JS algorithms and for allowing me to port some functionnalities from MESS
+- **Moerill** for his very cool JS algorithms and for allowing me to port some functionalities from MESS
 - **Mestre Digital** for the first Token Magic video on Youtube (and in a language I haven't learned. ^^), and his cool GUI Macro.
 - **JosephSeraph** for the [art](https://opengameart.org/content/js-actor-witch) used in the macro images (edited under [CC license](https://creativecommons.org/licenses/by/3.0/))
 - **Lozalojo, zimm44, drdwing, zeteticl** for providing translations for the community.